Seir Kieran GAA: Re-capturing the McCarthy Cup, 1985

-On 3 August 1985, the Leinster Champions went to Monaghan Town, preparatory to their All Ireland Semi-final encounter, across the border in Armagh City, the following day.
+On 3 August 1985, the Leinster Champions went to Monaghan Town, in preparation for their All Ireland Semi-final encounter, across the border in Armagh City, the following day.
 Weather conditions were atrocious, although this did not impede Offaly's emphatic victory over Antrim (3-17 to 0-12).
 Pat Carroll lined out at number 11, but was soon replaced by Declan Fogarty.
 (This would turn out to be the last glimpse of Pat Carroll on the hurling field).
-In Croke Park, 90 miles to the south, Galway were meanwhile de-throning the Rebels in a pulsating game, setting up a repeat of the classic decider of 1981.
+In Croke Park, 90 miles to the south, Galway were meanwhile dethroning the Rebels in a pulsating game, setting up a repeat of the classic decider of 1981.
 The Final took place at GAA Headquarters on 1 September, and saw Galway tearing into the game at a frantic pace, only to squander many scoring chances.
 Ten of Galway's 19 wides came in the opening 20 minutes.
 Having absorbed ferocious pressure, Offaly settled into their own game-plan.
 Eugene Coughlan kept Galway full forward Noel Lane from repeating the damage Lane had done against Cork.
 Brendan Bermingham effectively marked another of Galway's Semi-final stars, 21-year-old Tony Keady (who had lost his father that August).
 Padraig Horan at full forward distributed very effectively, and the other Offaly forwards tacked on points when it mattered.
 Midway through the first half, Joe Dooley raced in to hand-pass past Galway custodian Peter Murphy, only for it to be adjudged a square infringement.
 However, Pat Cleary darted through to score two crucial goals, the second of which (early in the second half) seemed to put Offaly in the driving seat.
 Then PJ Molloy at wing forward and Joe Cooney at midfield initiated a comeback by the Tribesmen.
 When Michael "Hopper" McGrath lobbed a ball in, Molloy leapt highest before rifling a sublime goal to the roof of the net.
 Another Galway goal, from Joe Cooney's long-range effort, was not given when Jim Troy let fly to clear the ball from just inside his goal-line.
 Brendan Keeshan was introduced to take on Cooney.
 The mentors made wholesale switches in the closing stages, and Offaly emerged victorious by 2-11 to 1-12.